 - If not using fresh samples, freeze samples as soon as possible after collection. - Avoid multiple freeze-thaw cycles.
-If possible, sub-aliquot samples prior to initial storage. - It is strongly recommended to add a protease inhibitor cocktail to cell and tissue lysate samples. - Avoid sonication of 1 ml or less as this can quickly heat and denature proteins - Most samples will not need to be concentrated.
-If concentration is required, a spin column concentrator with a chilled centrifuge is recommended. - Always centrifuge the samples hard after thawing (~10,000 RPM for 2-5 minutes) in order to remove any particulates that could interfere with detection. - General tips for preparing lysate samples can be viewed on the online Resources page of the website.
+If possible, sub-aliquot samples prior to initial storage. - Avoid using EDTA as an anti-coagulant for collecting plasma if testing MMPs or other metal-binding proteins. - Avoid using hemolyzed serum or plasma as this may interfere with protein detection and/or cause a higher than normal background response. - Avoid sonication of 1 ml or less as this can quickly heat and denature proteins - Most samples will not need to be concentrated.
+If concentration is required, a spin column concentrator with a chilled centrifuge is recommended. - Always centrifuge the samples hard after thawing (~10,000 RPM for 2-5 minutes) in order to remove any particulates that could interfere with detection. - General tips for preparing serum, plasma, cell culture media, urine, and lysate samples can be viewed on the online Resources page of the website.